matryx/nanome-docs/docs/navigation/lobby.md

 <vimg src="navigating-page/lobbytopbar1.24.3numbered.jpg" />

-### (1) Refresh
+### (1) Join by Meeting ID

-Users can refresh the available room list by selecting the 'Refresh' button at the top of the Lobby Navigation Bar Buttons.
+Users can join a prescheduled meeting in Nanome by entering the Meeting ID provided by the room host.
+Find out how to <a href="https://docs.nanome.ai/home.nanome.ai/meetings.html">create meetings here. </a>

 ### (2) Creating a Room